AdobeDocs/target-developers/src/pages/before-administer/recs-api/manage-custom-criteria.md

 Custom criteria created using the Create Custom Criteria API, as described in this exercise, will appear in the UI, where they will persist.
 You will not be able to edit or delete them from the UI.
 You may edit or delete them **via API**, but either way, they will continue to appear in the Target UI.
 To maintain the option of editing or deleting from the UI, create the custom criteria using the UI per [the documentation](https://experienceleague.adobe.com/docs/target/using/recommendations/criteria/recommendations-csv.html), as opposed to using the Create Custom Criteria API.

-Only proceed with this tutorial after you have read the warning above and are comfortable creating new custom criteria that cannot subsequently be deleted from the UI.
+Only proceed with the following steps after you have read the warning above and are comfortable creating new custom criteria that cannot subsequently be deleted from the UI.

 1. Verify `TENANT_ID` and `API_KEY` for **Create custom criteria** reference the Postman environment variables established earlier.
 Use the image below for comparison.